mrtaalebi/sponius/README.md

   * `./install.sh`

 # ToDo
-  * The lyrics finding algorithm is very simple and can be improved
+  * The lyrics search algorithm is very simple and can be improved
   * Logging and incident reporting
   * Lyrics can be printed in color
-  * Add option for cli lyrics search

 # Bugs and Reports
   * Please inform me if you see any bugs or had any bad experience using `sponius`